Try the new and improved recipe!

 You can use the cheap flour from the supermarket, but to get spectacular results you should invest in quality flour

-What wheat flour you are using to bake with determines how good of result you will get.
+What wheat flour you are using to bake with determines how good of a result you will get.
 The most important factor is the protein content.
-You need to use a bread flour with at least 12% protein in this recipe.
+You need to use bread flour with at least 12% protein in this recipe.

 The protein in wheat flour is gluten, and it helps build the structure in the bread.
 The less protein the flower has, the harder it is for the bread to stay together and it might spread into a puddle instead of rising up.
 Especially as you use higher hydrations.
 Also, less gluten gives a more uniform crumb with smaller holes.

 For bread flour, I like Canadian Manitoba flour, which has a high protein content and a delicious taste.